dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 to simplify this kind of code even further than before.

-Applicatives can be seen as a way of combining computation elements together "statically" - in the sense that all combination can be done as a pre-phase, prior to applciation of a change or use of a computation.
-Many optimization steps can be applied during this phase.
+Applicatives can be seen as a way of combining computation elements together "statically" - in the sense that all combination can be done as a pre-phase, prior to using the resulting computation.
+Often many optimization steps can be applied during this phase.
 For example, in [RFC FS-1063](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md) there is an example of graph building that shows a 10000x speedup difference (really, `O(N)` to `O(1)`) when using applicatives for defining computation graph nodes, rather than using monadic binding.